luox-app/luox/src/javascript/components/About.md

 ##### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via email at [luox-support@tuebingen.mpg.de](mailto:luox-support@tuebingen.mpg.de).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement via email at [luox-support@psy.ox.ac.uk](mailto:luox-support@psy.ox.ac.uk).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.